Peeling back history: Painting conservator Deborah Uhl works to restore, conserve original Midwest Theater lobby décor

 She added that being a perfectionist creates more tension in her body and holding her head in a 45- to 90-degree angles to look at the ceiling causes muscle tightness and stiffness.

-For the stairwells walls, Uhl applied paint striper that is a gel-like consistency in one-inch squares onto the wall and let it sit for 15 minutes.
+For the stairwells walls, Uhl applied paint striper that is a gel-like consistency in one-foot squares onto the wall and let it sit for 15 minutes.

 “It worked out well with the type of paint on top of the original paint,” she said.
 “Acrylic paints weren’t commercially available for house paint until the 1950s and so this was from the ’40s and was oil-based paint with the decoration.”